SuperOfficeDocs/superoffice-docs/docs/marketing/forms/recaptcha.md

 ## SuperOffice Online

 In SuperOffice Online we, by default, provide you with our default keys.
-If you do not want to setup your own reCaptcha profile and do not need the statistics, you do not need to fill in anything to the Site key and Secret key.
+If you do not want to set up your own reCaptcha profile and do not need the statistics, you do not need to fill in anything to the Site key and Secret key.
 This way the reCaptcha element will work out-of-the-box using our predefined set of keys protecting your form from robots.

-If you are interested in the reCaptcha statistics, you can make your reCaptcha profile (see below) and enter your own Site key and Secret key.
+If you are interested in the reCaptcha statistics, you can make your reCaptcha profile (see below) and enter your Site key and Secret key.
 Statistics provide information like Requests passed & failed, Average Score, Sessions completed, Average Response Time (for more info see [https://www.google.com/recaptcha/admin][1].

 ![imagehekct.png][img2]

 ## SuperOffice Onsite

 For SuperOffice Onsite you need to make your own reCaptcha profile and get your Site and Secret key.
-If you do not want to enter the keys every time to the reCaptcha form element, you can specify them in the web.config for the NetServer used by Service.
+If you do not want to enter the keys every time to the reCaptcha form element, you can specify them in the *web.config* file for the NetServer used by Service.
 Then you do not need to give the keys for each form you create.

 For reCaptcha to work in an Onsite installation, the NetServer needs to have access to the Google verification URL (see below).
 This is used to verify the reCaptcha attempt.